Gandi/hubot-cron-events/README.md

 By itself, this plugin is useless, but it's very handy when combined with other plugins that will receive the emitted events.

-    WARNING - This code is still in its early stage.
-Use with caution

 Installation
 --------------